lolmaus/ember-element-query/README.md

 `ember-element-query`-driven components update automatically on window resize.

-If you change the width of a container programmatically, e. g. expand/collapse a container, element query components will not update automatically.
+If you change the width of a container programmatically, e. g. expand/collapse a container, EQ components will not update automatically.

 There are three ways to tell them to update.

-1. Run the `triggerResize` method on the `eq` service:
+1. Run the `triggerResize` method on the `eq` service (recommended):

    ```js
    this.get('eq').triggerResize()